 Symptoms to look out for include:

-- Unpleasant ‘fishy’ odour, which may be most noticeable after sex.
+- An unpleasant ‘fishy’ odour, which may be most noticeable after sex

-Due to its symptoms, BV is often mistaken for thrush, which is far less common but a much better known cause of vaginal discharge.
+Due to its symptoms, BV is often mistaken for thrush, which is far less common, but a much better known cause of vaginal discharge.
+If you think you may have BV or another vaginal condition, check your symptoms with our interactive guide.

-Contrary to what you may think, bacterial vaginosis is not caused by poor hygiene.
-The vagina is normally quite acidic (pH 3.8 – 4.5) but certain things can cause a reduction in this acidity.
-When this happens, it becomes difficult for healthy bacteria to survive and encourages overgrowth of unwanted bacteria.
+The vagina is normally quite acidic (pH 3.8 – 4.5), but certain things can cause a reduction in this acidity.

 What are the main bacterial vaginosis causes?

-Other causes include a new sexual partner, multiple sexual partners, same sex sexual partners (commonly from use of shared sex toys), menopause and hormone imbalance.
+Causes include: a new sexual partner, multiple sexual partners, same sex sexual partners (commonly from use of shared sex toys), the menopause and hormone imbalance.

 It is important to remember that BV is not a sexually transmitted infection and any male sexual partners would not need treatment.
-You do not need to be sexually active to get the condition.
+You do not need to be sexually active to get the condition however.
+Other causes include:

-A woman’s age and lifestyle can also have a significant effect on how and why BV develops and the symptoms that are displayed.
+A woman’s age and lifestyle can also have a significant effect on how and why BV develops plus the symptoms that are displayed.
 Click here to learn more.

-Throughout a woman’s life, there are a number of factors that can affect the chances of developing Bacterial Vaginosis (BV), and many things worth knowing should the condition arise.
+Throughout a woman’s life, there are a number of factors that can affect the chances of developing Bacterial Vaginosis, and many things worth knowing should the condition arise.

 Late teens/early 20s

-Over a third of young women have heavy periods, most due to a temporary, usually self-correcting, hormone imbalance.
-BV often occurs around the time of your period as menstruation can upset the pH balance of your vagina.
+Over a third of young women have heavy periods, mostly due to a temporary, usually self-correcting, hormone imbalance.
+BV often occurs around the time of your period, as menstruation can upset the pH balance of your vagina.

 You may notice a change in your normal discharge and an unpleasant odour.
-If so, avoid using perfumed or intimate health products to mask the smell as these can exacerbate BV.
-Instead, try to change your sanitary towels or tampons regularly.
+If so, avoid using perfumed or intimate health products to mask the smell, as these can exacerbate BV.
+Instead, try to change your sanitary towels or tampons more regularly.

-Even if you’re not sexually active, your doctor may prescribe certain contraceptive methods like the Pill or intrauterine devices such as the coil to make your periods lighter.
-However, if you’re prone to BV, intrauterine devices can increase your risk so make sure you discuss this with your GP.
+Even if you’re not sexually active, your doctor may prescribe certain contraceptive methods like the pill or intrauterine devices, such as the coil, to make your periods lighter.
+However, if you’re prone to BV, intrauterine devices can increase your risk of getting bacterial infections, so make sure you discuss this with your GP.